DEBT TALK

 Covid Crisis: The Brit-Bangla Response

-All proceeds made from the book will be reinvested into community projects and activities.
+"All proceeds from the book will be reinvested into community projects and activities aimed at supporting the Bangladeshi community and addressing crucial issues such as financial education and debt advice."

 Purchase